ramblingjoint/ramblingjoint/_posts/2017-08-01-007-mass-hysteria.md

 Though most of the times these events are attributed to stress and other external factors, most of the times, there has been no explanation to some of these events.
 Let us take a look at few of the cases that have happened across the world.

 ### Mentions
-Click on the timestamps below to gp straight to the section in the discussion.
+Click on the timestamps below to jump straight to the section being discussed.

 - **[02:27](/007-mass-hysteria/#t=00:02:27)**: The Monkey Man incident - Delhi, India.
 - **[09:26](/007-mass-hysteria/#t=00:09:26)**: Ganesha idol drinking milk.